Brad-Hammond/Happy-Hounds/README.md

 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

-## Recources Used
+## Resources Used

 - The code used to create this website was primarily HTML and CSS.
-Jave Script was used the the logo images.
+JavaScript was used the the logo images.
 - For images, I used [Pexels](https://www.pexels.com/).
 - For optimizing the images, I used [Image Optimizer](http://www.imageoptimizer.net/Pages/Home.aspx).
 - For the icons, I used [Font Awesome](https://fontawesome.com/).